MiguelGillesIT/MiguelGillesIT/README.md

 ## Hi, I'm Miguel Gilles 👋
 ![LandingPage](LandingPage.png)
-- 🔭 I’m cybersecurity engineer who is passionate about writing scripts for automate computing tasks in entreprises, developping tools for helping troobleshooting of networks for example.
+- 🔭 I’m cybersecurity engineer and software enjoyer.
+Passionate about writing scripts to automate computing tasks in entreprises, developping tools for helping troobleshooting of networks for example.
 - 🌱 I’m currently learning bash scripting and network automation.
 - 🌐 I was web developper.
-I'm at ease when time comes to create a web site with LARAVEL and PHP.
+Yeah i'm a little at ease when time comes to create a web site with LARAVEL and PHP.
 You will find some of my previous web project on my profile.
 - 👯 I’m looking for new opportunities in cybersecurity.

 <!--